J2Kidd/natural-range-of-variation/README.md

 These are completely normal, but will be address in a future version.

-**About the CCME Data Frame**
+## About the CCME Data Frame
 *CCME water quality guidelines for the protection of aquatic life*

-Access the CCME csv file in the NRV package's git repository here:
+Access the CCME csv file in the NRV package's git repository in the "ExampleData" folder.
 This file includes CCME guidelines for the majority of parameters.
 You may add any parameter you see is missing.
 You will have to edit the parameters that have site-specific guidelines (e.g., some are dependent on hardness or pH).
 Currently, you must access the CCME website (https://www.ccme.ca/en/resources/pollution_prevention.html#) for the site-specific calculations, but eventually the calculations will be included in the excel file.
 Once you have updated all of the guidelines, then upload the CCME file to R. The NRV function will pull the guideline data from this file to render the guideline on the box plots.
 Future versions will render the description of the guideline on the plot.